zhaoc1/PathwayAbundanceFinder/README.md

-# HumannwRapper
+# PathwayAbundanceFinder
-A wRapper for HUMAnN (HMP Unified Metabolic Analysis Network)
+A short wrappper for finding presence/absence/abundance of pathways from metagenomic data.